solo-io/solo-cop/workshops/debugging-with-observability/2-test-in-production/README.md

 ![grafana](./images/canary.png)

+This task is left for you to do it.
+You can follow the [Argo Rollouts documentation](https://argoproj.github.io/argo-rollouts/) to configure it.

 ## Conclusion

 In this demo we have seen, based on the previous workshop, how easy is to configure Gloo Platform to perform a Dark Launch and Test in Production a new version of an application.